Skip to main content

 Regarding the definition of non-cooperative jurisdictions, sections 1 and 2 establish:

-1. Countries and territories, as well as harmful tax regimes, that are determined by the Minister of Finance by Ministerial Order in accordance with the criteria established in the following sections of this article will be considered non-cooperative jurisdictions.
+1. Non-cooperative jurisdictions shall be considered to be countries and territories, as well as harmful tax regimes, which are determined by the Minister of Finance by Ministerial Order in accordance with the criteria established in the following sections of this article.

 2. The list of countries and territories that are considered non-cooperative jurisdictions may be updated based on the following criteria:

-1. The existence with said country or territory of regulations on mutual assistance regarding the exchange of tax information in the terms provided for in Law 58/2013, of December 17, General Tax, that is applicable.
+1. The existence with said country or territory of regulations on mutual assistance in matters of exchange of tax information in the terms provided for in Law 58/2013, of December 17, General Tax Law, which is applicable.

 2. Compliance with an effective exchange of tax information with Spain.

-3. The result of peer evaluations carried out by the Global Forum on Transparency and Exchange of Information for Tax Purposes.
+3. The result of peer reviews conducted by the Global Forum on Transparency and Exchange of Information for Tax Purposes.

-4. The effective exchange of information related to the beneficial owner, defined in the terms of Spanish regulations on the prevention of money laundering and terrorist financing.
+4. The effective exchange of information relating to the beneficial owner, as defined in the terms of Spanish regulations on the prevention of money laundering and terrorist financing.

-For the purposes of this letter a), effective exchange of information is understood to mean the application of the regulations on mutual assistance regarding the exchange of tax information in accordance with the terms of reference approved by the Global Forum on Transparency and Exchange of Information for Purposes.
-Prosecutors.
+For the purposes of this letter a), effective exchange of information means the application of the regulations on mutual assistance in matters of exchange of tax information in accordance with the terms of reference approved by the Global Forum on Transparency and Exchange of Information for Tax Purposes.

 2. That facilitate the celebration or existence of extraterritorial instruments or companies, aimed at attracting benefits that do not reflect real economic activity in said countries or territories.